 5. Visitors in School

-- Appointments must be made in advance
+- Appointments to meet with academic or administration staff must be made in advance

 - Parents are allowed into school to collect their children at the end of the day

 - Only visitors who are needed to support the running of KIS are allowed entry